ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 With the Cloud Intenet Services application, take the following steps to set up `CNAME` records for your application:

 1. In the Cloud Internet Services application, navigate to **Reliability** > **DNS**.
 2. Select **CNAME** from the **Type** drop-down list, type an alias for your application in the Name field, and the application URL in the domain name field.
-For example, `cisnodejs.mybluemix.net` in the US-South region can be mapped to `cisnodejs`.
+Th application `cisnodejs.mybluemix.net` in the US-South region can be mapped to a CNAME `cisnodejs`.
 3. Click **Add Record**.
 Switch the PROXY toggle to ON to enhance security of your application.
 2. Similarly, set the `CNAME` record for the UK endpoint.
    ![CNAME records](images/solution1/cnames.png)